department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### C

 **C&P exam**
-: Go to "claim exam" entry.
+: Go to entry for "claim exam."

 **can vs. may**
 : Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.